RasmussenLab/MOVE/docs/source/tutorial/overview.rst

   on the latent space.

 Additionally, TSV files corresponding to each plot will be generated.
-These can be used, for example, to re-create the plots manually.
+These can be used, for example, to re-create the plots manually or with different styling.

 Identifying associations
 ^^^^^^^^^^^^^^^^^^^^^^^^